-Curious to know the difference between Ethereum VS Ripple?
+Curious to know the difference between Ethereum and Ripple?
 Want to have in-depth knowledge of Ethereum and Ripple?
 You have landed in the right place.
-In this article, Ethereum vs. Ripple: which one should be in your portfolio, we are going to distinguish between these two coins.
+In this article, ETH vs. XRP: which one should be in your portfolio, we are going to distinguish between these two coins.

 Learning Of Content

 - Ethereum VS. Ripple — A Comparison Guide

 - What Is Ripple?

 - Ethereum VS. Ripple: How Do They Compare?

 - Has Ripple Weathered its Legal Storm?